 Education Flow was created to bring arts based based strategies and research into schools and help them teach the dynamic students that now comprise our public school populations.
 This type of creative and innovative work is even more essential in the wake of the COVID-19 pandemic.

 Education Flow was founded by Laura and Patrick Cerria.
-We are an organization dedicated to helping public, private, and charter schools in their teaching strategies and protocols regarding classified and/or students with special needs - as well as those typically developing.
+We are an organization dedicated to helping public, private, and charter schools in their teaching strategies and protocols regarding typically developing students, and also classified and/or students with special needs.

 We are rooted in over fifteen years of teaching experience, research, and practice - and are dedicated not only to helping students, but also teachers, therapists, aids, para-professionals, and administrators.
 Our goal is to help implement creative ideas that will help educators introduce creative strategies to better serve the developmentally, socially, emotionally, and economically diverse students they now teach.
 We help with: